- Written by Dr.Mehmet Demircioglu

 Some patients notice that transplanted hair feels wiry, coarse, or uneven during the early growth phase.
 This can happen while the hair shaft is maturing.
 The first growth is often not the final texture.
 Over time, many transplanted hairs become softer and more manageable.

 I explain this in more detail in my article about wiry or coarse transplanted hair.
-The useful detail is patience, gentle hair care, and realistic timing.
+The useful detail is patience, gentle hair handling, and realistic timing.
 Early texture changes do not always mean a bad result.

 Yes, FUE can be suitable for Afro and tightly curled hair types, but it requires specific experience and caution.
 Curly hair often continues to curve under the skin.
 This can make extraction more technically demanding and can increase the risk of transection if the surgeon does not respect the follicle’s path.

 Afro textured hair can provide excellent visual coverage because the curl creates volume, but the surgical plan must be precise.
-Donor extraction, graft handling, recipient site angles, and hairline design all need adjustment.
+Donor extraction, graft handling, recipient area angles, and hairline design all need adjustment.
 The same routine used for straight hair is not always appropriate.

 In real surgery, I do not promise that every single graft will survive.
 High survival is the goal, but biology is not mathematics.
-Graft survival depends on extraction quality, hydration, time outside the body, handling, recipient site creation, bleeding control, infection prevention, patient healing, and aftercare.
+Graft survival depends on extraction quality, hydration, time outside the body, handling, recipient area creation, bleeding control, infection prevention, patient healing, and aftercare.

 When a result is assessed, I look at the whole picture.
 Did the hairline grow.
 Did the density match the plan.
 Did the donor heal well.
 Did native hair continue to thin.
 Did the patient judge the result at the correct time.
 These questions matter more than a simple percentage claim.